rjkviegas/course/apprenticeship_module_outlines.md

 By the end of the module, all developers can:

-* *Use high-quality processes* to build a project in a team?
-	* Note that the goal *is not to complete, or reach a certain point on, Acebook*
+* Explain how dev teams work together

 For more information about this project and what constitutes 'high-quality processes' look [here](./engineering_projects/README.md).

 ## Module 9

 By the end of the module, all developers can:

-* Mention efficiency as one axis to talk about algorithms
-* Have conversations about algorithmic complexity
-* Characterise the complexity of classic algorithms
+* Characterise the complexity of common algorithms

 ### Challenge